South Perth, Western Australia: Residential pattern

 South Perth is an expensive area for land due to its location near the river and central business district.
 Consequently, there are a comparatively high number of high-rise apartment towers in the suburb, generally near the foreshore.
+The tallest building is Civic Heart, which is 147.5 m tall.
 There are also a number of large mansions.
 Significant numbers of townhouses and some older houses fill in the suburb.